buks001/amazon-connect-InterVision-use-case/README.md

 This flow creates a Help Desk Interactive Voice Response (IVR) application that uses natural language to identify phrases spoken by a caller and perform the correct action. e.g for intervision use case, to direct your call appropraitely, simply say talk to a consultant after pressing 1.

-# STEPS
+# Steps
 1. Import a Lex bot
 2. Add the Amazon Lex bot to an Amazon Connect instance
 3. Import a contact flow
 4. Test your Lex IVR

  # How to test

- # Use case 1:
+Use case 1:
 To direct your call appropriately, "simply say talk to a consultant after pressing 1 on your keypad"

 [Intervisionbot-DRAFT-POII7PBLFK-LexJson.zip](https://github.com/buks001/amazon-connect-InterVision-use-case/files/14339580/Intervisionbot-DRAFT-POII7PBLFK-LexJson.zip)